gerardroche/gerardroche.github.io/src/2024/06/03/framework-is-my-next-laptop/index.md

 aside: false
 tags: ubuntu
 title: Framework is my next laptop
-excerpt: "Framework is going to be my next laptop.
+description: "Framework is going to be my next laptop.
 I don't want to buy another laptop with Windows pre-installed.
 I don't use Windows.
 I don't see why I should have to pay for it."
 lastUpdated: false
 ---